petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel.md

 {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`

-Frontend data set cell renderer client extensions allow you to use your own code to determine how information from [data sets](./data-sets.md) is displayed.
-They must implement this renderer logic as a function that uses a single value provided by Liferay.
+You can use Frontend data set cell renderer client extensions to determine how information from [data sets](./data-sets.md) appears.
+Renderer logic is implemented as a function that uses a single value provided by Liferay.

 !!! note
-    The frontend data set cell renderer client extension is currently behind a [beta feature flag](../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags).
+    Currently, the frontend data set cell renderer client extension is behind a [beta feature flag](../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags).
 You must enable the feature flag before you start using it.

 Specify a frontend data set cell renderer client extension in your `client-extension.yaml` file: